 Fear of Judgement

 The first time a child does something bad, they might be open and honest about it.
 But as soon as they learn that the world backfires on their honesty, they start to lie.
 Or at least, not tell the truth.
-This is quite unfortunate since sometimes they might be hurting themselves without knowing better.
+This is quite unfortunate since sometimes they might hurt themselves without knowing better.
 Like when they don’t understand the consequences of inappropriate internet use and they don’t tell you about it either.
+The art is to know when an intervention with your teenager is needed.
 A big part of teenage communication problems that parents worry about comes from their reactions to their child’s words.

 This doesn’t mean you have to communicate with your child all the time.
 In parent-child communication, quality matters more than quantity.
 And making sure your teenage child doesn’t fear you’ll judge and punish them will increase the quality of your communication.
 This way, your child will be more willing to tell you about what’s going on in their life and is less likely to lie about it.